Culture

 His life

-Born and raised in St. Louis in 1932, the former Southern Illinois University track star would become known as a comedian, author, lecturer, activist, who marched and used his voice to raise awareness on racism, police brutality, to world famine.
+Gregory was born and raised in St. Louis in 1932.
+The former Southern Illinois University track star would become known as a comedian, author, lecturer, and activist.
+He marched and used his voice to raise awareness on racism, police brutality, to world famine.

 Gregory rose to fame in the 1960s and 70s as a comedian unafraid to tackle race relations issue in his act.

-He’s widely known as the first black comic to perform in front of white audiences and scored what would become his big break in 1961 when Hugh Hefner hired him to work at the Chicago Playboy Club.
+He’s widely known as the first Black comic to perform in front of white audiences.
+He also scored his big break in 1961 when Hugh Hefner hired him to work at the Chicago Playboy Club.

 His son left a touching tribute to his father on Instagram: